Vietnam.vn - Nền tảng quảng bá Việt Nam

 Underweight or overweight in adults are two opposite states of nutritional status, opposite in the level of energy provided by the diet compared to the level of energy consumed by the body.

-Being underweight is due to not eating enough for the body's needs for energy and nutrients, the level of energy expenditure is greater than the level of energy intake.
+Being underweight is due to not eating enough for the body's needs for energy and nutrients, energy expenditure is greater than energy intake.

-Overweight is caused by eating too much energy and nutrients compared to the body's needs, energy intake is higher than energy expenditure and an inactive lifestyle with little physical activity.
+Being overweight is caused by eating too much energy and nutrients compared to the body's needs, energy intake being higher than energy expenditure and an inactive lifestyle with little physical activity.

 However, there are many people who eat a lot but do not gain weight, which can be due to many physical causes or diseases: